 The judges will provide in advance to the Delaware County Park Police through Superintendent Scott D. Mahoney a list of ALL cases scheduled on a given day, including but not limited to the names of any interested parties expected to appear, as well as counsel.
+Such information is to be timely forwarded by email as follows: ParkPoliceDailyCourtList@co.delaware.pa.us.

 For ANY AND ALL evidentiary hearings, the attorneys and/or self-represented parties MUST provide the presiding judge with a list naming ALL reasonably expected witnesses no later than one (1) full business day prior to any such scheduling.
 (The presiding judge most certainly may in his or her discretion direct counsel and/or the parties in whatever format he or she believes best for such a witness list to be submitted (E.g. As part of a pre-trial statement) and/or instruct that the same be sent by a sooner date.)
-Chambers of the presiding judge will promptly forward to the Delaware County Park Police through Superintendent Scott D. Mahoney copies of ALL received witness lists.
+The chambers of the presiding judge will promptly forward to the Delaware County Park Police through Superintendent Scott D. Mahoney copies of ALL received witness lists via email, ParkPoliceDailyCourtList@co.delaware.pa.us.